puppetlabs/bolt/documentation/managing_modules.md

 - **Managed module installation directory:** Bolt now installs modules it manages into the `.modules/` directory instead of `modules/`.
 Avoid committing `.modules/` to source control.
-Your users can download your Bolt project and use the `bolt module install` command to download the required modules from the Forge.
+Your users can download your Bolt project and use the `bolt module install` *nix shell command, or `Install-BoltModule` cmdlet to download the required modules.
 - **Non-managed module directory:** Bolt no longer uses the `site-modules/` directory.
 Store any modules that you don't want Bolt to manage in the `modules/` directory.
-This includes custom modules and non-Forge modules.
 - **Module configuration:** Your `bolt-project.yaml` file contains a `modules` key that lists the direct module dependencies of your Bolt project.
 Unless you need to pin a module to a specific version, avoid editing the `modules` list